CERN, Schweiz/Suisse/Svizzera/Svizra - Things to Do in CERN

 CERN Guided Tour

-Booking Tip: Book tours well in advance through CERN's official website as they fill up quickly, especially during summer months.
-Tours are free but require advance registration and valid ID.
-Weekend tours are less frequent, so weekday visits offer more options.
+Booking Tip: Book tours well in advance (2-3 months) as they fill up quickly, especially during summer.
+Tours are free but require registration on CERN's official website.
+Bring valid ID as security is strict, and note that children under 8 are not permitted on underground tours.

 Getting There